chuckmccullough85/Websec-ASP9/Labs/AcmeBank-Initial/Readme.md

     *StudentWork/Labs/AcmeBank-Initial*

 2. This will open all the files for the case study web site.
+3. If you are using VS Code, open an integrated terminal in the AcmeWeb folder and run `libman restore` to restore the css & js libraries.

 3. This solutions uses SQLite as the database.